-Joan deAlbuquerque was appointed director of bands at Luther College in 2011 where she also conducts the Luther College Concert Band, Wind and Percussion Ensemble, and teaches conducting.
+Joan deAlbuquerque was appointed director of bands at Luther College in 2011.
+She conducts the Luther College Concert Band and the Wind and Percussion Ensemble.
 Prior to Luther College, deAlbuquerque served as the associate director of bands at California State University, Long Beach and as interim director of bands at Adams State College in Alamosa, Colorado.
-An experience public school teacher, she was director of bands at Pinckney High School in Michigan, where she directed the wind symphony and marching band in addition to teaching instrumental and general music at the elementary and middle school levels.
+An experienced public school teacher, she was director of bands at Pinckney High School in Michigan, where she directed the wind symphony and marching band in addition to teaching instrumental and general music at the elementary and middle school levels.

-Dr. deAlbuquerque earned her doctor of music arts degree in wind conducting from the University of North Texas as a student of Eugene Migliaro Corporon.
+deAlbuquerque earned her doctor of music arts degree in wind conducting from the University of North Texas as a student of Eugene Migliaro Corporon.
 She holds a master of music degree in wind conducting from Michigan State University, where she studied with John Whitwell.
 A graduate of Macomb Community College, deAlbuqerque earned a bachelor of music education degree from Michigan State University.